kfrank/kfrank.github.io/_posts/2014-12-23-switching-to-vim.md

 I had heard about vim being great for only using keyboard commands, and ditching a trackpad meant one less thing for me to worry about.
 Everyone who had successfuly switched over to vim praised how much faster it could be.
 I didn’t have much to lose and at least I knew I could type with one hand, so I decided to try it out.

-##Tips for Switching to VIM
+##Tips for Switching to Vim

 1. Don’t expect to be that quick starting out.
 Hell.
 I was a lot slower.
 There’s a ton of commands you need to memorize, just like with any design program, and they’re probably not ones you’re familiar with.
-[VIM Cheetyr](http://cheetyr.com/vim) helps a ton.
+[Vim Cheetyr](http://cheetyr.com/vim) helps a ton.
 Just have that open all the time.

 2. Start with small commands, and when you find yourself doing something a lot slower than in Sublime Text, look up a shortcut.
 There’s always a shortcut.